How Does It Work?

 Each huddle lasts for 90 minutes.
 There are over 50 huddles to pick from, split into six time slots (round #1 to #6).

-No time now to pick your huddles?
-Not a problem.
 You can still register then select your huddles at a later stage.
 But don't leave it too late as places are limited and some huddles could get booked early.

 Welcome Keynote, Day 1 - October 3